Fertility Lawyers

 A

-The first thing to say is that these disputes are rare.
-Where disputes arise, there is potential for them to be resolved through dialogue and negotiation, without the need for the court to make a decision.
+Such disputes are rare, but if they arise, there is potential for them to be resolved through dialogue and negotiation.
 However, when this is not possible, the court will have to decide.

 If a dispute arises before legal parenthood has been transferred - for example, if a surrogate will not allow the child to leave her care or has changed her mind after handing the child over - the court will have to make a decision as to the child’s future living and contact arrangements.
 The court’s paramount consideration will be the child’s welfare.
 There are no presumptions as to what will be in the child’s best interests and it will depend entirely on the particular circumstances of the case.